dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 order: 1
 date: '2019-05-03'
 description: >-
-  AT Jiu-Jitsu NYC's first ever talent show!
-From magic tricks, to dancing and singing to playing musical instruments and hula hoop tricks!
+  AT Jiu-Jitsu NYC is a martial arts school that focuses on providing the local community with a clean and safe environment where members will be able to focus and work on improving their health.
+Members will also have the opportunity to connect and interact with other members in the community while engaging in classes.
 thumbnail: /img/index-our-team_bw.jpg
 home: true
 tags: